The WTA Rabat Tennis tournament which is also known as Morocco Open is an outdoor clay court tournament that takes place in Rabat, Morocco.

 Dates

-The 2023 WTA Rabat Tennis Tournament will take place from the 21st to the 27th of May 2023.
+The 2023 WTA Rabat Open Tennis Tournament took place from the 21st to the 27th of May 2023.

-The 2023 tournament will take place in the same week as the WTA 250 tournament in Strasbourg, France, and the ATP tournaments in Geneva and Lyon.
+The 2023 tournament was held in the same week as the WTA 250 tournament in Strasbourg, France, and the ATP 250 tournaments in Geneva and Lyon.

 Players Entry List

-The official entry list for the 2023 singles tournament in Rabat has not been released yet but the following players played in the 2022 tournament:
+The official entry list for the 2023 tournament in Rabat has now been released, with the following WTA players playing in the 2023 singles tournament:

 - Martina Trevisan